Comparison

 Where LazeeFish wins

-• Price. $0 vs $99.99/year.
-Over five years you save $500.
+• Price. $50/year vs $99.99/year.
+Over five years you save $250 — and Monarch raised $75M in 2025, which historically precedes pricing moves.

 • Proactive budgeting.
 Envelope assignment before you spend beats retroactive category tracking every time for controlling spending.